MohamedAzizFerchichi/LiveChat/README.md

-# LiveChat
-Socket.io / MongoDB / Express JS

-Chat App
+# Chat App

-This is a simple chat application built with HTML, CSS, and JavaScript.
-Users can enter messages in the input field, which are then displayed in the message list.
-The app also includes a typing indicator when a user is typing a message.
+This is a simple chat application built with HTML, CSS, and express JS , MongoDb and Socket.io.

-Running the Code
+## Getting Started

-To run the chat app on your local machine, follow these steps:
+To run this application locally, follow these steps:

+1. Clone this repository to your local machine.
+2. Navigate to the root directory of the project in your terminal.
+3. run npm  install.
-Clone the repository: git clone https://github.com/yourusername/chat-app.git run npm install run npm start
+4. run npm start

+## How to Use

+1. Type a message into the input field at the bottom of the page.
+2. Click the "Send" button or press the Enter key to send the message.
+3. Your message will appear in the message list above.
+4. Other users can type and send messages, which will appear in the message list.

+Remeber to open  2 windows to test on more than a user

+## Technologies Used

+- HTML
+- CSS
-JavaScript Code
+- JavaScript
-The JavaScript code for this app is located in the app.js file.
-It includes functions for sending messages, displaying messages in the message list, and displaying a typing indicator.
-The code is well-commented and should be easy to follow.

-If you want to make changes to the functionality of the app, you can edit the JavaScript code as needed.

-License
-This code is released under the MIT License.
-Feel free to use it however you like.
+- MongoDb
+- Socket.io

+## Acknowledgements

+This chat application was built as a learning project.

+Follow to see more .